What to Do When the Unexpected Affects Your Wedding Planning

-There’s a lot to think about when planning your wedding.
-But no matter how many hours you’ve devoted to planning and considering every detail, sometimes natural disasters happen.
-Even the most organized wedding planner sometimes faces factors outside of their control.
-And, while there’s only so much you can do to control some situations, now is definitely the time to prepare for the unexpected.
-Hopefully your contingency planning will come to nothing, but knowing there’s a Plan B in place will help to make the whole process a lot less stressful.
+There’s a lot to think about when wedding planning.
+But no matter how many hours you’ve devoted to considering every detail, sometimes the unexpected happens.
+Natural disasters, travel issues, a global pandemic.
+If the Coronavirus crisis has taught us anything, it’s that even the most organized wedding planner sometimes faces factors outside of their control.
+And, while there’s only so much you can do to control some situations, it’s important to prepare for the unexpected.
+Hopefully, your contingency planning will come to nothing, but knowing there’s a Plan B in place will help to make the whole process a lot less stressful.
 Here are a few top tips to help you.

 Check your contracts.
-It’s important to understand the details of all your vendor contracts, especially when it comes to cancellation policies.
+It’s vital that you understand the details of all your vendor contracts, especially when it comes to cancellation policies (ahead of time).
 Some will contain clauses for natural disasters and other unforeseen pitfalls.
 Others may be non-refundable and non-transferrable.
 Always read the fine print before signing on the dotted line, and keep all contracts together for easy reference.
 If you haven’t already invested in insurance, do.
 Make sure this is as flexible and extensive as possible.

 Communicate with your vendors.
 Many vendors will go out of their way to find a happy solution to any issues.
 However, it’s important that you communicate with them effectively.
 Remain composed and speak calmly, and you are more likely to come up with a viable game plan together.